patternfly/patternfly-org/packages/v4/patternfly-docs/content/get-started/design.md

 #### Download the template file
 1. Access the [PatternFly template file](https://www.sketch.com/s/729c2eee-e8b6-4fcd-8a79-f6faa8c30f89) on Sketch cloud.
-2. Click **Download Document** to open the file.
-Then, click File → Save as template.
+2. From the "..." menu on the top right, click **Download** to download the file onto your computer.

 ####  Add the symbol library
 3. Access the [PatternFly design library](https://www.sketch.com/s/2cf1063b-5283-4e0b-b8a6-cbb1ac07e29e) on Sketch cloud.
-5. Click **Add library to Sketch** on the bottom right to add the library.
-You'll be prompted with a modal.
-Click **Add library to Sketch** again.
-Sketch will show you the library in your preferences window.
+5. From the "..." menu on the top right, click **Add library**.
+You'll be prompted with a modal - click "Open Sketch".
+Sketch should then open, and the download should happen automatically.

 ### Using other design tools